GitZxk/firstProj/README.md

 # firstProj
 This is my first project built in GitHub.
-Actually I have no idea to do something with git now.
+Actually I have no idea to do anything with git now.